Geoc2022/Geoc2022.github.io/content/other/mnist.md

 </head>
 <body>
   <p>
-    Here is a simple TensorFlow.js example that loads the MNIST dataset, trains a model, and allows you to draw digits to see how well the model predicts them.
+    Here is a simple TensorFlow.js example that loads the <span class="annotation__text" data-annotation="The MNIST dataset is a large database of handwritten digits (28x28 pixel images) that is commonly used as a 'Hello World' for machine learning.">MNIST dataset</span>, trains a model, and allows you to draw digits to see how well the model predicts them.
 Once the model is trained, you can draw a digit in the box below and it will predict what digit you drew.
-The model is trained on the MNIST dataset, which consists of 28x28 pixel grayscale images of handwritten digits (0-9).
   </p>
   <p>
     <em>Also, once the model is trained, feel free to hide the sidebar (top right) to get a better view of the canvas.</em>